Alan Maggs

 Lacking Support for the Remembrance of the War

-When asked what the legacy of Korean War is in England, Alan Maggs states that there is “no legacy in a way.”
-He describes how the government has paid for other war memorials but would not pay for the Korean War one because they argue that these soldiers fought for the United Nations, not for England.
-Fortunately, Alan Maggs and others were able to raise the money necessary to build their own monument.
+When questioned about the legacy of the Korean War in England, Alan Maggs mentions that in a sense, there is "no legacy."
+He explains that while the government has funded other war memorials, they declined to do so for the Korean War memorial, citing the argument that these soldiers fought under the United Nations' banner, not specifically for England.
+However, he and others were fortunate enough to raise the funds needed to construct their own monument.

 Share YouTube: